 What does the fellowship experience entail?

-“Being a post-MSW fellow in Social Services (SoS) and Counseling and Psychological Services (CPS) is a great opportunity to gain a lot of clinical experience working with students who present with a broad range of mental health and other psycho-social concerns.
+“Being a post-MSW fellow in Social Services (SoS) and Counseling and Psychological Services (CAPS) is a great opportunity to gain a lot of clinical experience working with students who present with a broad range of mental health and other psycho-social concerns.
 Because the fellowship is split between the two units you have the opportunity to gain an incredible breadth of experience which makes this fellowship unique!
 You will be really prepared to be able to work with a broad range of clients.”